Week 11: Dynamic Programming (Lab)

 Constraints

-The parameter n can take values between 1 and 45 (inclusive).
+The parameter n can take values between 1 and 45 (inclusive), representing the target level.

 Template

-You can find the template files on GitHub here.
+You can find the template files on xSITe.

-Implement the climbStairsDP function using dynamic programming (bottom-up).
+Implement the calculateProgressionPathsDP function using dynamic programming (bottom-up).
 Use either an array-based approach (O(n) space) or an optimized two-variable approach (O(1) space).

 Submission